lortza/js_from_the_beginning/README.md

 ### Chuck Norris Jokes

-- sample xhr request using ajax and json
+- sample XHR request using AJAX and JSON
 - uses chuck norris joke api
 - run by opening index.html in the browser

 ### Callbacks vs Promises

-- 2 js files that do the same thing but using callbacks or promises
+- 2 JS files that do the same thing but using callbacks or promises

 ### Async Await vs Promises

-- 2 js files that do the same thing but using async await or promises
+- 2 JS files that do the same thing but using async await or promises
 - open the console log on https://jsonplaceholder.typicode.com/users to run the code in the browser and avoid CORS errors

 ### Github Finder

-- search for user profiles via the dom
+- search for user profiles via the DOM
-- use github api
+- use Github api
 - display user profile stats
 - display latest repos
 - run by opening index.html in the browser